This article provides instructions for configuring a Series 3 Cradlepoint router to use an existing WiFi network as the internet source.

 If the Cradlepoint router is unable to connect to the target WiFi network even while the wifi security mode is set to open, try the following troubleshooting steps:

-Update router firmware if it is not current.
+Update router NCOS Versions if it is not current.
 Newer Cradlepoint firmware revisions include changes that allow connection to more types of WiFi access points.

 Check the local IP address of the target WiFi access point.
 If the wireless access point uses the same IP address as the Cradlepoint router, it will be necessary to change the IP address of one of the two devices to prevent IP conflict.